tmonck/clean_up_snapshots/README.md

 ## Installation instructions:

 1. Install HACS for Home Assistant
-2. Go to Community-Store-CleanUp-Snapshots
+2. Add this repo as a custom repository
-3. Install CleanUp-Snapshots
+3. Install
 4. Restart Home Assistant
 5. Generate a Long Lived Token
     1. Navigate to your profile page.